Here are 8 things to do in Aspen other than ski.

 - Gucci: Do you remember the scene from Princess Diaries 2 when Mia opens her closet?
 Well, this Gucci store has that same home dream-closet feel.
 I kind of want to plop onto one of the chairs and scream in Anne Hathaway style “this is so cool!” but I’ll spare you from embarrassment.

 - Explore Booksellers: Local bookstores are always a hit with me, but ones with a fine-tuned staff taste is a must.
 The staff-picks at Explore Booksellers are always thought-provoking and of literary merit (though I have noticed that they lean towards more historical fiction selections).

 - Daniel’s Antiques: I’ve never seen an authentic Louis Vuitton trunk before, but Daniel’s Antiques contains a collection of these rare beauties along with everything you would ever need to start a man-cave.
 Gotta love that range.

 As we’re walking down Aspen Block and its neighboring streets, we begin to notice a pattern.
 Contemporary Art Fixture.
 Store.
 Store.
 Contemporary Art Fixture.
 Aspen integrates art seamlessly into the downtown walking area.
 Most of the pieces are abstract – uniquely molded lumpy steely designs.
 Others tackle nature.
 Bears.
 Eagles.
 A swarm of butterflies.
 All are equally beautiful.

-Travel Tip: If you are a museum fan, visit The Aspen Art Museum featuring oodles of contemporary art.
+And if this is your first trip to Aspen, visit The Aspen Art Museum (featuring oodles of contemporary art).
 Admission is absolutely FREE.